Rangers must heed wake-up call to halt nightmare week

 Where do you start?

 Sometimes, you just need to hold your hands up.
-Afterall, this is the Champions League, a lavish land where money is hurled about like confetti and the glitterati of the football world joust year on year in a dazzling spectacle of footballing class.
+After all, this is the Champions League, a lavish land where money is hurled about like confetti and the glitterati of the football world joust year on year in a dazzling spectacle of footballing class.

 However, what will stick in the throats of so many of the Rangers fans crammed into the rafters of the iconic arena in Amsterdam on Wednesday was the galling nature in which this game not just passed their team by, but how their heroes fully helped contribute towards it.